greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/startstop.md

 Start only the master to perform maintenance or administrative tasks without affecting data on the segments.

-Maintenance mode should only be used with direction from Pivotal Technical Support.For example, you could connect to a database only on the master instance in maintenance mode and edit system catalog settings.
+Maintenance mode should only be used with direction from VMware Technical Support.
+For example, you could connect to a database only on the master instance in maintenance mode and edit system catalog settings.
 For more information about system catalog tables, see the *Greenplum Database Reference Guide*.

 1. Run `gpstart` using the -m option: